The War in the Store

 The Federal Trade Commission has been preparing reports on sales, advertising, and promotions of cigarettes since 1967, using data gathered from the five major tobacco companies, Altria Group (Philip Morris products including Marlboro), Reynolds America (Camel, American Spirit), Commonwealth Brands (USA Gold, Phillies, Dutch Master), Lorillard (Newport), and Vector Group (Pyramid, Liggett).
 Since 1987, the FTC has tracked sales and promotions of smokeless tobacco from Altria Group (Copenhagen, Skoal), North Atlantic Trading Company (Trophy, Durango), Reynolds America (Grizzly), Swedish Match North America (Longhorn, General), and Swisher International (Redwood Snuff) .
 Reports are issued every few years and give tobacco control advocates detailed advertising and promotion spending reports in more than two dozen categories.

 Spending at the POS has increased almost every year since 1967.
-In 2014, the tobacco industry spent nearly 91% of their total marketing expenditures for cigarettes and smokeless tobacco at the point of sale.
+In 2015, the tobacco industry spent over 90% of their total marketing expenditures for cigarettes and smokeless tobacco at the point of sale.

-As seen in the table, according to the Federal Trade Commission Cigarette and Smokeless Tobacco Report for 2014, the tobacco industry spent over $8.2 billion to advertise and promote their products in the retail environment.
-Price discounts remain one of the largest categories for both cigarettes and smokeless tobacco, though expenditures on price discounts deceased from 2013 to 2014.
-However, over the same time period, expenditures on coupons for smokeless tobacco increased by 27% and expenditures on coupons for cigarettes more than doubled.
+As seen in the table, according to the Federal Trade Commission Cigarette and Smokeless Tobacco Report for 2015, the tobacco industry spent over $8.1 billion to advertise and promote their products in the retail environment.
+Price discounts remain one of the largest categories for both cigarettes and smokeless tobacco, increasing by 20% for smokeless tobacco from 2013-2014.
+Expenditures on coupons continue to grow for both products as well, with expenditures on coupons for cigarettes increasing by 32% from 2014-2015.

 Spending aimed specifically at the retail point of sale is comprised of five categories: (a) point of sale advertisements, (b) price discounts, (c) promotional allowances to retailers, (d) retail-value added bonus tobacco products, and (e) coupons.
 (Other marketing dollars not considered to be aimed at POS include, for example, promotional allowances to wholesalers and dollars spent on direct mail, magazines, internet, or sponsorships.)